 How to tell if you have termites in your walls

 You may have a serious infestation without ever seeing a single insect, so it's important to be on the lookout for warning signs of termites.
-Here are some to be mindful of:
+So how do you know if you have termites in your walls?
+Here's how to how to detect termites in walls:

 Subterranean termites dig under the foundation of your home and enter from below.
 These termites survive underground but are hindered by sunlight and dry air.
 To protect themselves from the elements — as well as from predators — while they make their way into your home, they'll construct mud tubes.
 These tubes are made of dirt and are about the width of a pencil.
 Look for them around the foundation of your home.